Buying hunting land for yourself is a big step.

 If you want to hunt a trophy buck each year, you are going to need a lot more land than 40 acres.

-Still, at the end of the day, it’s likely your budget that is going to be the determining factor.
+Still, at the end of the day, it’s likely your budget is going to be the determining factor.

 More is always better when it comes to hunting land, so the real question you need to ask yourself is how much you are willing to buy.